AML-2404-GoalDiggers/Generating-Synthetic-Voice/README.md

 We created a demo toolbox which can be run in a virtual environment which takes 4 utterances of recordings either loaded from dataset given or recorded in real-time and generates mel spectrum waveforms using encoder, synthesizer and vocoder.

 The result produced is a cloned voice in voice of a speaker from the dataset or the speaker who records the voice.

+The dataset which we have created has been uploaded in the repository The model is trained on Librispeech dataset.
+Link: http://www.openslr.org/12/